4. Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing

 #

-# Effects of the finite substrate size, or the cavity are neglected due to the
+# Effects of the finite substrate size or the cavity are neglected due to the large

-# large distance between the resonator and the cavity (and consequently also the
+# distance between the resonator and the cavity (and, consequently, also the edges of

 eps_eff = (material_air.eps + material_sub.eps) / 2